OpenCausaLab/CaLM/README.md

 </div>

 ## 📣 News
-**[2024.8.8]** CaLM Lite, a lightweight version of CaLM, is now available on [OpenCompass](https://github.com/open-compass/opencompass/tree/main/configs/datasets/calm) and this repository.
+**[2024.8.8]** CaLM Lite, a lightweight version of CaLM, is now available on [OpenCompass](https://github.com/open-compass/opencompass) and this repository.
 It utilizes a dataset of 9,200 items, approximately one-tenth the size of the original CaLM dataset.
 Users can now evaluate their model performance on CaLM Lite independently.
-For more detailed information, please refer to [CaLM Lite](documents/calm-lite.md).
+For more detailed information, please refer to [CaLM Lite](documents/calm-lite.md) if you want to evaluate using our repository or [OpenCompass-CaLM](https://github.com/open-compass/opencompass/tree/main/opencompass/configs/datasets/calm) if you want to evaluate using OpenCompass.

 **[2024.5.1]** Causal Evaluation of Language Models (CaLM) is released, including technical report, evaluation dataset and codebase.